Tabs Studio home Order Download Documentation Blog* Support

 4. Group files from a subfolder.

-Allow files from the subfolder to be combinable with files in upper directory (for example, c:\Projects\4\default.htm and c:\Projects\4\code\default.js):
+Let files from the subfolder be combinable with files in upper directory (for example, c:\Projects\4\default.htm and c:\Projects\4\code\default.js):

 (?<M>^[^\\]+\\[^\\]+$)|(?<M>^[^\\]+$)